UCLALibrary/research-tips/_posts/2010-01-10-literature-reviews.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u-jg92ZjObg" frameborder="0" allowfullscreen></iframe></div>

 ### The Process
 <p class="flow-text">"The Literature" in literature reviews refers to the body of scholarly research on a topic - including articles, books, datasets, and more.
 After you’ve gathered a mix of resources for your review, it’s tempting to summarize each one and call it a day.
 However, literature reviews are more than a collection of summaries: they analyze connections and disagreements between sources, identify gaps in the collective knowledge, and more.
-Check out the video below for more information:
+Check out the video below for more information:</p>

 <div class="video-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZDhHkKO3urg" frameborder="0" allowfullscreen></iframe>
 </div>

+<h3>Types of Literature Reviews</h3>

 ### Types of Literature Reviews

 <p class="flow-text">As mentioned in the first video, literature reviews can take different shapes based on your research needs.
 You can either have a narrow or broad focus, and the finished piece can stand on its own or be part of a bigger project.</p>
 <img class="responsive-img materialboxed" src="{{ '/assets/img/content/lit-review-plot.jpg' | prepend: site.baseurl }}" alt="Types of reviews and where to use them" data-caption="Types of reviews and where to use them">
 <i>Image adapted from NCSU Libraries' Graduate Student Literature Review Workshop.</i>